All Episodes

 It's what should have happened years ago.

-Going after, I'm just referring to just the top two state offices, Senate and House, which is tens of thousands of office seekers over 50 years.
+Why after, did it take 50 years and tens of thousands of office seekers going after, I'm just referring to just the top two state offices in the House and Senate, which is tens of thousands of office seekers over 50 years.

-Why has it taken this long for one to say, this is a legitimate campaign issue?
+Why has it taken this long for one to say this is a legitimate campaign issue?

 I don't know.